 This all needs to be clearly displayed on the label.
 Don’t worry, we’ll make this easy for you to provide when making your booking.
 Here's an example:

 Currently, we can accept goods with a value up to $2,000 AUD only.
-At this stage, we don't offer insurance for international orders, so please consider purchasing external insurance for high-value parcels.
+We include Sendle Cover up to $300 for all international parcels, learn more here.
+Please consider purchasing external insurance for higher value parcels.

 Many Sendle parcels won’t require any import duties to be paid, because they’ll fall under the country’s low-value threshold (fun fact: the technical term for this is called ‘de minimus’).

-For example, the low-value threshold in the U.S. is currently set at $800 U.S. (approximately $1000 AUD), but for Germany, it’s 22 EUR (approximately $33 AUD).
+For example, the low-value threshold in the U.S. is currently set at $800 USD (approximately $1000 AUD), but for Mexico it’s $100 USD (approximately $129 AUD).
 So, it depends on the destination country.

 If duties do need to be paid, the local postal or customs authority for that country will most likely get in touch with the receiver of the parcel to organise it with them directly.